 Harp Ensemble (MUSC 486) Janet Thompson, director

-1. Types of Instruction: The Kenyon College Department of Music offers private lessons in the following areas: piano, jazz piano, harpsichord, organ, harp, voice, violin, viola, fiddle, cello, double bass (classical and jazz), flute, oboe, bassoon, recorder, clarinet, saxophone, guitar, classical and bass guitar, trumpet, trombone, tuba, euphonium, French horn, baritone, and percussion.
+- Types of Instruction: The Kenyon College Department of Music offers private lessons in the following areas: piano, jazz piano, harpsichord, organ, harp, voice, violin, viola, fiddle, cello, double bass (classical and jazz), flute, oboe, bassoon, recorder, clarinet, saxophone, guitar, banjo, mandolin, dobro, classical and bass guitar, trumpet, trombone, tuba, euphonium, French horn, baritone and percussion.

 Students wishing to take piano, voice and/or guitar lessons must first have a placement session in order to be assigned a teacher (see above for placement information).

-4. Registering for Lessons: All students enroll for music lessons and ensembles via an add/drop form.
-All add/drop forms must be signed by Mrs. Maloney, Room 20, Storer Hall.
-The Registrar will not accept the form without her signature.
+- Registering for Lessons: All students enroll for music lessons and ensembles via an add/drop form.
+All add/drop forms must be signed by Jessica Landon, Room 20, Storer Hall.
+The Registrar will not accept the form without her and your advisor's signature.
 The Registrar provides one additional week beyond the College's add/drop deadline for adding music lessons and ensembles.
-PLEASE READ MRS. MALONEY'S EMAIL REGARDING CHANGES IN THE REGISTRATION PROCESS FOR THE 2020-2021 ACADEMIC YEAR.
+Lessons cannot be taken as Pass/Fail.

-5. Scheduling of Lessons: Students planning to take music lessons must turn in their Class Schedules to the Music Department office no later than 8:00 a.m., Wednesday, September 4 (first semester); and 8:00 a.m., Thursday, January 16 (second semester).
-Class Schedule forms are available in Mrs. Maloney's office in Storer Hall, Room 20.
+- Scheduling of Lessons: Students planning to take music lessons must turn in their Class Schedules to the Music Department office no later than 8:00 a.m., Wednesday, August 30 and Wednesday, January 17.
+Class Schedule forms are available in Jessica Landon's office in Storer Hall, Room 20.
 You will not be scheduled for a lesson time if you do not turn in a schedule by the deadline.
-PLEASE READ MRS. MALONEY'S EMAIL REGARDING CHANGES IN THE REGISTRATION PROCESS FOR THE 2020-2021 ACADEMIC YEAR.

-7. Music Lessons Schedule: Music lessons begin on Monday, September 57 (first semester) and Thursday, February 11 (second semester).
+- Music Lessons Schedule: Music lessons begin on Thursday, August 31 (fall semester) and Monday, January 22 (spring semester).